Easy Homemade Vegan Mayo

 - Sweetener- I use a less refined sugar called sucanat, but other sweeteners work well too.

-- Salt- It doesn’t take much but definitely adds the necessary flavor.
+- Salt- It doesn’t take much but adds the necessary flavor.

 - Tofu- I’ve used a couple of different sizes–one 12 oz (340 grams) and the other 15 oz (425 grams)–with success.
 The small size difference didn’t cause any issues with flavor or taste.

 - Chickpea tofu- A reader recently told me that she made this with chickpea tofu and it was a success.
-Good information to know!
+That is good information to know!

 - Thickness- This mayo does thicken up when it’s chilled in the refrigerator.